-Sustainable Stanford continued to foster collaboration amongst a wide cross section of the university, Stanford Linear Accelerator Center, and Stanford Hospitals and Clinics communities in the advancement of campus sustainability through the Sustainability Working Group, which continues to meet every month.
+Sustainable Stanford continued to foster collaboration amongst a wide cross section of the university, Stanford Linear Accelerator Center, Stanford Hospital and Clinics, and Lucile Packard Children's Hospital communities in the advancement of campus sustainability through the Sustainability Working Group, which continues to meet every month.
 Following the roadmap set out in 2008, Sustainability Working Teams comprised of campus operations leaders and faculty completed redesign of short- and long-term plans for managing energy, water and transportation services to the university to achieve sustainability through innovation and adept business practice.
-More detailed information on initiatives, programs and awards can be found at the Sustainable Stanford website Specific programmatic milestones include:
+More detailed information on initiatives, programs and awards can be found at the Sustainable Stanford website.
+Specific programmatic milestones include: